 Before and After Gallery

-White Tooth fillings are used to replace old amalgam (metal based) cavity fillings, or to restore decayed, chipped and cracked teeth.
-Composite bonding is a process in which tooth coloured materials are applied to a tooth’s surface, hand crafted and sculpted into shape, hardened, and then polished for the ultimate natural appearance.
+White tooth fillings in London are used to replace old amalgam (metal based) cavity fillings, or to restore decayed, chipped, and cracked teeth.
+Composite bonding is a process in which tooth coloured composite filling materials are applied to a tooth’s surface, hand crafted and sculpted into shape, hardened, and then the white tooth filling is polished for the ultimate natural appearance.

 White Fillings (non mercury)